 (playful, teasing, arm around JOE’S shoulders)

-Joe, tell us: When was the last time you had one of those laughing fits with a friend?
-I mean, falling all over yourself with laughter?
+Joe, dear friend: When was the last time you had a laughing fit with a friend?
+I mean, falling all over yourself laughter?
+Couldn’t stop yourself?

 JOE